xtreme-sameer-vohra/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Lab Defaults

 The labs have been configured with the following networking defaults.
-If you change any of these after you have deployed any of the lab, you'll need to completely reset it:
+If you change any of these after you have deployed any of the lab, you'll need to completely reset it and start again from the beginning:

 ```bash
 vagrant destroy -f